Silver Apples of the Moon (Morton Subotnick album): Title and packaging

 Silver Apples of the Moon takes its name from a line in "The Song of Wandering Aengus" by William Butler Yeats (pictured).

 Subotnick named Silver Apples of the Moon in reference to a line from "The Song of Wandering Aengus" by poet W. B. Yeats: "The silver apples of the moon, the golden apples of the sun."
 The musician said at the time that the name was chosen because he felt it aptly reflected the composition's unifying theme, which he said was "heard in its pure form at the end of 'Part II'."
 He nonetheless commented later that the name did not "really mean anything," and instead chose it as he liked the sound of it.
 In another account, the composer said the name was chosen as a metaphor for certain sounds on the album:

 The last two lines of the poem are ‘The silver apples of the moon, / The golden apples of the sun’.
 I could have used ‘golden apples of the sun’ but I had these little ding-y pitches, this little pingy stuff, and that’s one of the sounds that I didn’t really perfect until Until Spring and then really perfected them on A Sky of Cloudless Sulphur.
 It took a long time to figure out how to get exactly what I wanted.
 But I had the beginnings of it, and those are those little ding-y, high pitched silver-like sounds—they sound like...little...silver apples!...so that’s what attracted me to the title, to that line in the poem."

+Robert Hunter named the Grateful Dead song "Silver Apples of the Moon" from the band's 1991 album Infrared Roses after Subotnick's album.
+English band Laika also named their 1994 album Silver Apples of the Moon after Subotnick's album.
 The album sleeve features a psychedelic design by William S. Harvey, incorporating artwork by Anthony Martin.